sourcey/sourcey.com/source/2014-05-20-precompiling-assets-for-large-rails-deployments-with-capistrano.markdown

 {: .panel .callout .radius}

 To make sure assets are compiles we need to call `deploy:assets:precompile` after each deployment.
-The order in which the task is called is no so critical since Rails will be compiling assets from the local repository, but I do prefer to call it after everything else is complete just in case anything else fails so we won't have run a costly task for nothing.
+The order in which the task is called is no so critical here since Rails will be compiling assets from the local repository, but just in case anything else fails it would be best to call it after other tasks so we won't have run a costly task for nothing.

 A good time to run the task is after `deploy:finalize_update` like so: